Your path in school administration and beyond

 - Cumulative GPA of at least 2.75

-- Administration applicants must have at least two years of teaching experience
+- Administration applicants must have at least one year of teaching experience*

 In the MEd program, you’ll take courses like…

 - Issues, Perspectives and Services for a Diverse Student Population

 - Legal and Ethical Environments of Public Schools

 - Computers: Advanced Applications in the Elementary/Secondary School